Disney Channel Logo

 Disney Channel Logo 2019-present

 Minimalism did not last long: in 2019, the Disney Channel logo acquired an additional blue-green hue.
-He painted the lower part of the first word, and there is a gradual transition to the white top of the letters.
+He painted the lower part of the first word, with a gradual transition to the white tops of the letters.
 The creator of this and the previous version is MakinÉ Studios.

 Font and Colors